Subscribe to join thousands of other ecommerce experts

 Focusing on the right marketplaces comes down to understanding your customers.
 Most businesses will benefit from being on the two giants — Amazon and Google Shopping.
 It’s the niche options that start to get more complicated.
-The right choice comes down to three factors:
+So, the right choice comes down to three factors:

 - Your industry: some platforms are industry-specific.
 For example, GAME is an essential marketplace for gaming companies, but unimportant to everyone else.
 The same could be said for ASOS and clothing — particularly in the UK.
 And Curry’s PC World for electronics and appliances.

 - Your geography: certain marketplaces dominate different regions.
 For example, Walmart is a huge player in US ecommerce, but has relatively minor influence elsewhere.
 The same goes for Sainsbury’s in the UK.
 OnBuy is another example of a regional UK player applicable to a broad number of product categories, but with limited penetration into other markets.
 Then there are big east Asian players like Rakuten (Japan) and Alibaba (China).

 - Your customers: who your customers are and what they prioritise makes a big difference.
 Wish, for example, is popular among budget shoppers, but not applicable to the luxury market.
 Social media is another wild card here.
 Instagram Shopping, for example, is very important for fashion brands with young audiences, but mostly irrelevant to other forms of ecommerce.

 For example, a large UK clothing retailer will need to be on Amazon and Google Shopping, but also ASOS, OnBuy and likely Instagram Shopping.
 If looking to gain a presence in the US, they could consider partnering with Walmart to make that transition.

 By collecting and managing data about your customers and their buying habits, you can better focus your efforts on the marketplaces that matter.
 We will come back to the importance of data in the next step.

 - Spread risk and reward among several marketplace players